-While business analyst profession is closely associated with information technology, first and foremost we work with people, and a lot of information we receive is pre-filtered through human perception and interpretation.
+While the business analysis job family is closely associated with information technology, first and foremost we work with people, and a lot of information we receive is pre-filtered through human perception and interpretation.

 I recall an occasion when our analysis of a set of business scenarios was declared complete by all stakeholders.
 We’ve conducted a number of reviews and walkthroughs.
 We’ve built a decision tree, captured variables and enumerated all possible outcomes, or so we’ve thought.

-As a parallel activity we have requested access to the raw operational data to confirm our assumptions and find real-life illustrations of the scenarios captured.
-Once the first data set came through, we have discovered a couple of unknown outcomes that did not fit with our scenarios.
+As a parallel activity, we have requested access to the raw operational data to confirm our assumptions and find real-life illustrations of the scenarios captured.
+Once the first data set came through, we discovered a couple of unknown outcomes that did not fit with our scenarios.

 The problem we were solving was complex volume reporting, and it turned out that the unaccounted scenarios fell into two categories.
 Both were undisclosed or skipped during the requirement analysis:

 - Items with unclear ownership – the rules for counting these were ambiguous, so different groups were known to quietly double-count these.
-Since detecting the double counting would have been time consuming and cause arguments over the unresolved rules, nobody bothered.
+Since detecting the double counting would have been time-consuming and caused arguments over the unresolved rules, nobody bothered.

 Each of these scenarios existed for years, and for very human reasons they were handled in this casual manner.
 How easily do you think the stakeholders responsible for volume counting would either own up to letting these cases pass, or admit to not knowing what was going on?
 And how many people in the same situation would do the same?